CGP Grey

-CGP Grey is an Irish-American educational YouTuber, podcaster, and live streamer based in the United Kingdom who creates explanatory videos on subjects including politics, geography, economics, sociology, history, and culture.
-In addition to video production, Grey is known for creating and hosting the podcasts Hello Internet with Brady Haran and Cortex with Myke Hurley.
+CGP Grey is a British–Irish–American educational YouTuber, podcaster, and live streamer based in the United Kingdom who creates explanatory videos on subjects including politics, geography, economics, sociology, history, philosophy, and culture.
+In addition to video production, he is known for creating and hosting the podcasts Hello Internet with Brady Haran and Cortex with Myke Hurley.

-Early life
+Early life and career

-Grey grew up in the Long Island suburbs of New York City.
+Grey grew up on Staten Island in New York City.
 He went to college in upstate New York, earning two degrees: one in physics and another in sociology.
 When Grey was a child, his father applied for Irish citizenship on his behalf, and he gained dual American–Irish citizenship.